Ciorpy/G.A.I.A.-CMLS-2025/README.md

 ## Overview

 **G.A.I.A.** (Generative Audio via Interaction with Ambient) is an ambient generative system that transforms real-time environmental conditions and user interaction into immersive audiovisual experiences.
-It captures ambient data—temperature, humidity, and light—using Arduino-based sensors and converts them into dynamic soundscapes and visuals.
+It captures ambient data—temperature, humidity and light—using Arduino-based sensors and converts them into dynamic soundscapes and visuals.
 The system blends real-world inputs with algorithmic composition to produce evolving, meditative ambient music, visually enhanced by a responsive particle system.

 G.A.I.A. is composed of modular units:
 - **Arduino** collects environmental data and triggers rhythmic events.